hippylib/hippylib.github.io/src/tutorial.md

 4. To run all the code in the notebook simply click on Cell --> Run All.

 For more information on installing ipython and using notebooks see <a href="https://jupyter.readthedocs.io/en/latest/content-quickstart.html" target="_blank">here</a>.

+For additional resources and tutorials please see the teaching material for the *2018 Gene Golub SIAM Summer School* on *Inverse Problems: Systematic Integration of Data with Models under Uncertainty* available [here](https://g2s3-2018.github.io/labs).